OUR PROGRAMMING

 Rise to Organize [Coming Soon]

-Our advocacy training equips young leaders with the tools and skills to enhance their advocacy efforts, transforming their capacity to challenge barriers and drive systemic change.
+Our grassroots training equips young leaders with the tools and skills to enhance their advocacy efforts, transforming their capacity to challenge barriers and drive systemic change.

 The Global Impact Fund